 - Your lifestyle, including your use of tobacco, alcohol and caffeine

-Be sure to mention even sensitive issues, such as domestic abuse, abortion or past drug use.
-Remember, the information you share will help your health care provider take the best care of you — and your baby.
-If there's any part of your medical history that you don't want to share with your partner or other loved ones, mention it to your health care provider privately.
+Share information about sensitive issues, such as domestic abuse, abortion or past drug use, too.
+This will help your health care provider take the best care of you — and your baby.

-Few women actually give birth on their due dates.
+Your due date is not a prediction of when you will deliver.
+It's simply the date that you will be 40 weeks pregnant.
+Few women give birth on their due dates.
 Still, establishing your due date — or estimated date of delivery — is important.
-An accurate due date allows your health care provider to monitor your baby's growth and the progress of your pregnancy, as well as schedule certain tests or procedures at the most appropriate time.
+It allows your health care provider to monitor your baby's growth and the progress of your pregnancy, as well as schedule tests or procedures at the most appropriate times.

-Your health care provider will check your weight and height and use this information to calculate your BMI.
-He or she will use your BMI to determine the recommended weight gain you need for a healthy pregnancy.
+Your health care provider will typically check your blood pressure, measure your weight and height, and calculate your body mass index to determine the recommended weight gain you need for a healthy pregnancy.

-Your health care provider will also examine your vagina and the opening to your uterus (cervix).
-Changes in the cervix and in the size of your uterus can help confirm the stage of your pregnancy.
+Your health care provider might do a physical exam, including a breast exam, pelvic exam, and screening exams of your heart, lungs and thyroid.
 You might need a Pap test to screen for cervical cancer as well, depending on how long it's been since your last screening.

 At your first prenatal visit, blood tests might be done to:

 - Check your blood type.
 This includes your Rh status.
 Rhesus (Rh) factor is an inherited trait that refers to a specific protein found on the surface of red blood cells.
-Your pregnancy needs special care if you're Rh negative and your baby's father is Rh positive.
+Your pregnancy might need special care if you're Rh negative and your baby's father is Rh positive.

 - Check immunity to certain infections.
 This typically includes rubella and chickenpox (varicella) — unless proof of vaccination or natural immunity is documented in your medical history.

 - Detect exposure to other infections.
-Your health care provider might suggest blood tests to detect various other infections, such as hepatitis B, syphilis, gonorrhea or chlamydia, and HIV, the virus that causes AIDS.
-A urine sample will be tested for signs of infection.
+Your health care provider will suggest blood tests to detect infections such as hepatitis B, syphilis, gonorrhea, chlamydia, and HIV, the virus that causes AIDS.
+A urine sample might also be tested for signs of a bladder or urinary tract infection.

 Screening tests for fetal abnormalities

 Prenatal tests can provide valuable information about your baby's health.
-Your health care provider might offer ultrasound, blood tests or other screening tests to detect fetal abnormalities.
+Your health care provider will typically offer a variety of prenatal genetic screening tests, which may include ultrasound or blood tests to screen for certain fetal genetic abnormalities, such as Down syndrome.

-You might notice many changes in your body early in your pregnancy.
+You might notice changes in your body early in your pregnancy.
 Your breasts might be tender and swollen.
-Nausea with or without vomiting, called morning sickness, also is common.
-Talk to your healthcare provider if your morning sickness is severe.
+Nausea with or without vomiting (morning sickness) is also common.
+Talk to your health care provider if your morning sickness is severe.